Terrace Views

 It lacked some of the bells and whistles of the current Badger Bash, but was a true celebration of the band’s traditions.

-“As the crowd continued to grow, the performance became more ‘formulated’ but was still very relaxed,” Mike Leckrone said.
+“As the crowd continued to grow, the performance became more ‘formulated’ but was still very relaxed,” Leckrone said.

 My dad in the Marching Band.